impactjs/impact/docs/guide/cli.md

 - `yaml`: YAML format (default)
 - `json`: JSON format
+- `serve`: Serve as JSON API on localhost:3630
+- `impact`: Upload to Impact platform

 The default format is YAML if not specified.
 The format can be set using the `--format` option or in the configuration file.